phetsims/phet-info/doc/core-voicing-quickstart-guide.md

 ### Core Description

-Core Voicing complements Core Interactive Description.
-If you already support Interactive Description, much of your voicing content will come “for free.”
+Core Voicing complements Core Description.
+If you already support Core Description, much of your voicing content will come “for free.”
 For details, see [Core Description Quickstart Guide](https://github.com/phetsims/phet-info/blob/main/doc/core-description-quick-start-guide.md).